The Wine Society

-The International Exhibition Co-operative Wine Society Limited, usually referred to as the Wine Society, is a British cooperative organisation retailing wine and related services to its members.
+International Exhibition Co-operative Wine Society Limited, trading as The Wine Society, is a British consumer co-operative retailing wine and related services to its members.
 It is the oldest such wine retailer in the UK, and, according to the Consumers' Association, the best.
-The society sells only to its members, and each member of the society holds one share of the limited company, having paid a one-off joining fee.
+The society sells only to its members, and each member of the society holds one share in the co-operative, having paid a one-off joining fee.

 Founded in 1874 after there was a surplus of wine remaining after an international exhibition at the Royal Albert Hall in London, the society now operates out of a purpose-built warehouse and headquarters in Stevenage, 30 miles north of London.

 History

 Early years

 The exhibition of wines in the Royal Albert Hall was opened on Monday, and the public were able to visit the cellars occupied by the different nations.
 Portugal seems most distinguished by the order of her arrangements and the variety of the samples exhibited, which, however, it is said, represent only a small portion of those which the Portuguese Government intend sending. ...
 The specimens from the different Provinces will be announced successively for tasting when they are ready.